dsorokin/aivika-fsharp-ce/README.md

 * parallel execution of the Monte-Carlo simulation.

-The library was tested on Windows, OS X and Linux.
+The library is tested on Windows, OS X and Linux.

 ### License